 Over the past decades, there has been tremendous growth in the field of infection control.
-This trend will continue for the foreseeable future, with an estimated 28% employment growth through 2028.
+This trend will continue for the foreseeable future, only accelerated by the COVID pandemic, with an estimated 28% employment growth through 2028.
 As our population ages, there will be a particular need for long-term healthcare specialists, including infection preventionists.

 While compensation is, on average, commensurate with education and experience, geography and facility also play a role.
 There remains a large disparity between large, urban facility salaries and those found in smaller, suburban facilities.
 Salaries at long-term care facilities are even lower.
 This means that these facilities have a harder time attracting the best candidates - but the field as a whole also suffers when potential students decide their specialty and pass over IC/IP for a field with better compensation prospects.
 With growth trends on the rise and the growing need for reporting and surveillance professionals, we are at risk for an employment crisis in IC/IP.